-If you are looking for rural tranquillity and birdsong then make sure you buy a property with an existing connection to the electricity grid.
-If not you will go mad listening to the sound of your generator.
+If you are looking for rural tranquillity and birdsong then it helps to buy a property with an existing connection to the electricity grid.
+If not you will might go mad listening to the sound of your generator, assuming green energy sources can’t provide for your needs.
 Arranging for a connection to the grid can be a crushing experience in time and money.

 Access to water is another critical issue.
 Few rural properties in Spain are connected to the mains, though this is not usually a problem as one can easily get by with a good deep well in all but the driest parts of the country.
 However it is essential to look into the water situation before buying, as trying to live in a rural property without water will send you round the bend.